nhsconnect/prm-practice-migration/guide/01-kick-off.md

 ## Who, roles and responsibilities

 As part of the Kick-off, you should discuss who should be involved in the migration and what their roles and responsibilities will be.
-If people are not present in the Kick-off, think about how you will onboard them and understand their role to play.
+If people are not present in the Kick-off, think about how you will onboard them and understand their role.
 As you work through your list of roles, capture and consolidate any contact information for individuals.

-Here is a list of common people and organisations to get you started.
+Here is a list of common organisations and functions you may wish to engage with and involve in your migration.

 * Project manager
 * Practice manager